 The last complicating factor is time.
 The same model using data from the same credit bureau a week or two apart can generate different scores.
 Maybe in that time, you made a student loan or mortgage payment, got an unusually large credit card bill, or applied for a new card or closed an old one.
 All these things have an effect on your credit score and can change in real time.

 Making sense of it all

 The most important thing you need to pay attention to is the scoring model.
 The vast majority of lenders use the FICO 8 model to make their credit decisions, so that’s the score you should value the most.
 Anything that isn’t FICO is commonly referred to as FAKO–a fake score.

 Some free credit score sites, including CreditKarma and Credit Sesame, provide you with a VantageScore.
 There are no lenders that use the VantageScore model.
 Personally, I feel that model amplifies changes in your credit report, resulting in wild swings in your score.
-In other words, don’t freak out when CreditKarma says your score dropped 30 points.
+In other words, don’t freak out when CreditKarma says your score dropped 30 or more points.
 VantageScores can be useful in alerting you to possible errors on your credit report–if you see a huge 100 point drop, check your report–but I wouldn’t put too much faith in the week to week moves.

 You can get a free FICO 8 credit score from Discover with their Credit Scorecard.
 There’s no need to be a customer, it’s free for all, updates monthly, and checking your score will never affect it.
 You can also get a free FICO 8 credit score from creditscore.com, a part of Experian.

 If you currently have a credit card from a major bank, many also provide free credit scores.
 Bank of America and American Express provide free FICO 8 scores.
 You can also get free credit scores from various credit unions nationwide.
 Check with your individual bank.